-We are very fortunate to have a strong group of volunteer teachers/mentors to help facilitate our programs.
-Most are women or gender non-conforming individuals working professionally in the local NB art and music industry as seasoned creators/performers.
-They teach our students one-on-one and in groups and provide a network of support for them to build confidence, make connections, and get involved in the music and art community.
-Click here learn more about our team.
+Our programs are unique because they are facilitated by a strong group of female volunteers, many of whom are working professionally in the local NB art and music industry as seasoned creators/performers.
+They teach our students one-on-one and in groups and create a supportive environment for students to build confidence, make social connections, and get involved in the music and art community.

-Our summer camp runs for 5 full days and is open to 15-20 students with any level of musical training (even those who have never touched an instrument before!).
+Our summer camp runs for 5 days and is open to 15-20 students with any level of musical training (even those who have never played an instrument before).
 Each student will:

-- receive music lessons on one instrument (guitar, bass, drums, keys, or vocals.)
+learn one instrument for the week (guitar, bass, drums, keys, or vocals.)

-- form a band with other students for the week (jam sessions will be guided by local female musicians!!!)
+form a band with other students for the week .

-- attend fun and creative workshops about performance, song-writing, making band merchandise, band photoshoots, the NB music industry, and more!
+receive positive mentorship and take part in creative workshops about performance, song-writing, making band merchandise, band photoshoots, the NB music industry, and more!

 The camp teaches new skills in music, or helps to build on existing ones in a supportive environment that promotes collaboration and self-exploration.